comprobo25/comprobo25.github.io/assignments/robot_localization.md

 * <a href="https://github.com/mary-keenan/robot_localization">Mary Keenan</a>
 * <a href="https://github.com/zneb97/robot_localization/blob/master/Robot_Localizer_WriteUp.pdf">Nick Steelman and Ben Ziemann</a>

 ## Robot Localization and the Particle Filter

 For this project you will be programming your robot to answer a question that many of us have pondered ourselves over the course of our lifetimes: "Where am I?".
 The answer to this question is of fundamental importance to a number of applications in mobile robotics such as mapping and path planning.

 For this project, we will assume access to a map of the robot's environment.
 This map could either be obtained using a mapping algorithm (such as SLAM), derived from building blueprints, or even hand-drawn.
 Given that we have a map of our environment, we can pose the question of "Where am I?" probabilistically.
-That is, at each instant in time, t, we will construct a probability distribution over the robot's pose within the map, denoted as $$x_t$$, given the robot's sensory inputs, denoted as $$z_t$$ (in this case Lidar measurements), and the motor commands sent to the robot at time t, $$u_t$$.
+That is, at each instant in time, $$t$$, we will construct a probability distribution over the robot's pose within the map, denoted as $$x_t$$, given the robot's sensory inputs, denoted as $$z_t$$ (in this case Lidar measurements), and the motor commands sent to the robot at time $$t$$, $$u_t$$.

 The particle filter involves the following steps